cmhenwood/cmhenwood.github.io/mongo.md

 <img src = "images/mongoReadOutput.png">

 ### RESTful API
 Here is code with similar functionality to the scripting above but utilizing the RESTful standard.
-This essentially takes the query from the user and calls a script similar to above to find and display the requested information.
+This essentially takes the query from the user using the curl utility and calls a script similar to above to find and display the requested information.

 ```Python
 #!/usr/bin/python